AlisonZa/ci-cd-machine-learning/README.md

 1. Ingest the data
 2. Validate the data (schema/structure and data drift)
 3. Instantiate and train the preprocessor
-4. Transform the data, train multiple models, tune the hyperparameters, evaluate and choose the best model.
+4. Transform the data, train multiple models, tune the hyperparameters, evaluate( and analyze if the model meets the minimum scoring criteria) and choose the best model.

 It also informs the user if the steps ran successfully or if some error occurred.